As many of you know, we love to eat! And, we love it when you share recipes with us.

-A few weeks ago one enthusiastic eater shared this recipe with me.
+A few weeks ago, one enthusiastic eater shared this recipe with me.
 It is a simple yet foolproof way to cook a moist, flavorful whole chicken.
-I tried the recipe myself and found that yes, it as straightforward and tasty as promised.
+I tried the recipe myself and found that yes, it is as straightforward and tasty as promised.

 But, I love the crisp skin of a roast chicken and wondered could I have it all?